 Booklet for cover work for Key Stage 3 Music lessons.
 Each activity/page should last at least an hour (I have used them for this long).
 Includes 5 tasks - elements of music description, designing your own radio show, musical futures/band work, film music and writing your own pop or rap song.
 Could easily cover five theoretical lessons (cover, removal, difficult classes, etc.) Does not need a Music classroom to complete.
 Just need to print booklet and give to a student with paper!
-Suitable for non-specialist teachers as well.
+Suitable for non-specialist teachers as well as learning at home resources.

 Cover work booklet to be used for one off Music cover lessons where a computer room is not accessible.
 Each activity/page should last at least an hour (I have used them for this long).
 Includes "Design Your Own Musical Instrument" (6 small tasks), "Decorate The Ukulele", "Decorate The Djembe", "Design Your Own Record Label" (6 short tasks), "Planning Your Own Festival" (7 short tasks) and "Features Of Pop Music Comprehension" (A4 written passage with 15 questions to answer from this).
 Could easily cover five or six theoretical lessons (cover, removal, difficult classes, etc.) Does not need a Music classroom to complete.
 Just need to print booklet and give to a student with paper!
 Suitable for non-specialist teachers as well.
-Great for preparing for urgent cover or removal work.
+Great for preparing for urgent cover, removal work or learning at home.

 Presentation describing key features of Contemporary British Folk Music for the new specification of AQA GCSE Music (Area of Study 3).
 Lesson outcomes are included, as are some brief context, rhythm and tempo, timbre, traditional folk instruments, modern instruments, melody, structure/form and texture and then an example of this.
 On blue background for dyslexic pupils or those with Irlam's.